jblindsay/whitebox-tools/README.md

 # whitebox-tools

 This is a library, developed using the Rust programming language, for analyzing geospatial data.
-Although it intended to serve as a source of plugin tools for the *Whitebox GAT* open-source GIS project, the tools contained in this library are stand-alone and can be run outside of the larger Whitebox GAT project.
+Although it is intended to serve as a source of plugin tools for the [*Whitebox GAT*](http://www.uoguelph.ca/~hydrogeo/Whitebox/) open-source GIS project, the tools contained in this library are stand-alone and can be run outside of the larger Whitebox GAT project.

 ## Installation